fdelbos/colle/README.md

     };
 });
 ```

-Notice that the dependencies are declared in an array and received as paremeters to the constructor.
+#### Init function

-Sometimes contruction can failed (like the connection to a database), you can return an object with an `_init` method that take a callback to report the error:
+Sometimes construction can fail (like the connection to a database), you can return an callback within an `_init`
+to report the error:

 ```js
 colle.set("db", [], function() {